bluesquall/hola-zola/content/post/third.md

 _____________
 [^s]: citation needed
 [^t]: citation needed
 [^id]: We get footnotes entirely for free, in fact.
-But you must be careful to put them at the end of your source document, or they will just show up in-line.
+But you must be careful to put them at the end of your source document, or they will just show up in-line (like this[^f]).
+That will become less of a problem if & when I implement sidenotes & margin notes.

 [solarized]: https://ethanschoonover.com/solarized/
 [tufte-css]: https://edwardtufte.github.io/tufte-css/